If you would like to sign up for our Blackboard phishing training module, contact IT_Security_Team@grcc.edu.

 - Be sure the email from a friend/colleague is authentic; remember that their email could have been compromised or spoofed

-If you are suspicious of an email, call the individual or forward the email as an attachment to IT_Security_Team@grcc.edu.
+If you are suspicious of an email, call the individual or forward the email to IT_Security_Team@grcc.edu.